-Finance for technology investment is on offer for both small - and mediumsized makers.
-Made Smarter technology funding is available to SME Manufacturers based in one of the nine English regions -North West, North East, Yorkshire & Humber, East Midlands, West Midlands, South West, South East, East of England and London.
+Finance for technology investment is on offer for both small - and medium-sized makers.
+Made Smarter technology funding is available in a wide range of regions, too - currently these are the West Midlands, Yorkshire and Humber, North West, and North East.